mn-pollinators/getting-started/README.md

 ### On a Mac

-If you're on a Mac, you can get `git` as part of the XCode command-line developer tools.
+If you're on a Mac, you can get `git` as part of the Xcode command-line developer tools.
 Open up Terminal and type `git --version`:

 <img width="638" alt="Terminal with the command &quot;git --version&quot; typed" src="https://user-images.githubusercontent.com/56209343/89746736-f0de7000-da80-11ea-9ab5-cf48acd6b5f7.png">